veertuinc/anka-docs/content/en/docs/Anka Virtualization/Troubleshooting Guides and Logs/logs/_index.md

 ## OVERVIEW

-> Logs are rotated at 1MB and maintains a maximum of 10 files.
-This is not configurable.

 #### Default Log Location
 - Anka CLI commands executed as root/sudo: **`/Library/logs/anka`**
 - Anka CLI commands as a non-root user: **`$HOME/Library/logs/anka`**

+> The above logs are rotated at 1MB and maintains a maximum of 10 files.
+This is not configurable.

 In these directories you will find the following logs:

 1. `anka.log` - The primary log including anka commands (Anka CLI, Anka run) STDOUT and STDERR

-2. `Opd.log` - License auto-upgrade service logs; it's rarely used and most likely not related to VMs runtime
+2. `lupd.log` - License auto-upgrade service logs; it's rarely used and most likely not related to VMs runtime

 3. `ankanetd.log` - Anka VM network service logs; useful for troubleshooting VM networking related problems